LeonarddeR/rdAccess/readme.md

 These changes don't require administrative privileges.
 Therefore, NVDA can automatically apply the necessary changes when loaded, and undo these changes when exiting NVDA.
 This ensures that the add-on is fully compatible with portable versions of NVDA.
-To allow for this scenario, this option is disabled by default.
+This option is disabled by default.
-However, if you are running an installed copy and you are the only user of the system, you are advised to enable this option to ensure smooth operation in case NVDA started or is not active when connecting to a remote system.
+However, if you are running an installed copy and you are the only user of the system, you are advised to enable this option.
+This ensures smooth operation in case NVDA is not active when connecting to a remote system and is then started afterwards.

 ### Enable Microsoft Remote Desktop support